AaravArora3835/Cybersecurity-HomeLab/README.md

 # Cybersecurity Home Lab

 ## Highlights
-This is my **first fully documented cybersecurity home lab**, built from scratch using Oracle VirtualBox.
+This is my first fully documented cybersecurity home lab, built from scratch using Oracle VirtualBox.
 It demonstrates that I can install and configure virtual machines, set up isolated networking, troubleshoot connectivity issues, and perform basic reconnaissance scans with nmap.

 By combining **daily notes**, **polished lab reports**, **guides**, and **troubleshooting logs**, this repo shows not only what I accomplished but also **how I learned, solved problems, and documented professionally**.